In particular, every effort is made to support and empower students with diverse learning needs.

 For families experiencing financial difficulties, the information in this section outlines a range of opportunities for assistance.

 The Victorian Government Camps, Sports and Excursions Fund (CSEF) provides payments to assist eligible families (holders of valid means-tested concession cards or temporary foster parents) to cover the costs of school trips, camps and sporting activities.
-The annual amount per student is currently $125 (primary school) and $225 (secondary school).
+The annual amount per secondary school student is currently $225.

 For more information, first contact your child’s school.
 If further information is required, see https://www.education.vic.gov.au/about/programs/Pages/csef.aspx.